-There are a lot of milestones to be achieved when it comes to training your puppy, but beyond that it is the obvious skill and relationship that helps in building training, another advantage is that it challenges your puppy and ultimately makes them smarter.
+There are a lot of milestones to be achieved when it comes to training your puppy, but beyond that, it is the obvious skill and relationship that helps in building training, another advantage is that it challenges your puppy and ultimately makes them smarter.
+How great if your puppy gets trained while playing.
+Beyond the basic training methods, there are also plenty of puppy training games that will be very stimulating other than entertaining for both of you.

 It is very essential to teach your puppy to give you eye contact.
-Hold the treat to your forehead or by your eye and ask your puppy to look at you and slowly fade the food to use a hand signal and a verbal command to ask your puppy to look at you.
-Not only does this basic behavior help you get your puppy’s attention when he is distracted, but the eye contact also triggers a release of happiness hormone in both you and your puppy.
+Easily teach this with this puppy training game.
+To start this game hold the treat to your forehead or by your eye and ask your puppy to look at you and slowly fade the food to use a hand signal and a verbal command to ask your puppy to look at you.
+Not only does this basic behavior help you get your puppy’s attention when he is distracted, but eye contact also triggers a release of happiness hormones in both you and your puppy.
 Oxytocin is the hormone for attachment between parent and child.

-2. Switch Up Your Puppy for Walking treat
+2. Switch Up Your Puppy For A Walking Treat

 This is an interesting game, if you really want to make sure you have your puppy’s undivided attention every now and again then you should switch up your walking routine.
 An easy way to do this is by changing the route you typically take when you take your puppy for a walk.
 You can start off by going in a different direction or making a left when you normally take a right but can also try somewhere completely new to challenge your puppy even more.